 With more GPU memory, the user can increase the Virtual Texture size preferences so that Mari can render a really heavy scene, such as one with many layers, UDIMs or UV Islands.

 NOTE: Information about how to calculate the GPU memory required for your Project can be found in the following article: Q100313: Calculating your GPU memory usage for Virtual Textures in Mari

 In general, a moderate quad-core processor is sufficient, but certain non-GPU operations benefit from more cores or a faster CPU.
 A few examples of non-GPU operations in Mari are:

-- Ambient occlusion calculation
+- Calculating ambient occlusion

-- Whole patch bleed
+- Whole Patch Bleed

 - Tile level bleed after baking

-- Changing bit depth of a channel
+- Changing the bit depth of a channel

-- Changing resolutions of textures
+- Changing the resolution of textures

-- Texture data loaded into RAM from a disk will stay in RAM, but will be removed from RAM in LRU (Least recently used) manner.
+- Texture data loaded into RAM from disk will stay in RAM, but will be removed from RAM in a LRU (Least recently used) manner.

 A spacious SSD is highly recommended, especially for the Project Location.
 Mari's lengthy operations are often bottle-necked by disk writing, and an SSD can greatly reduce the time it takes to write data to disk.
 Regardless of whether a piece of data is processed by the CPU or the GPU, it is ultimately written to a disk.

 However, if a Project is light, such as 5 UDIMs with 4k textures, an SSD may not make a significant impact, this is most noticeable in heavy Projects and any other heavy export operations.